docker/docs/network/index.md

 By default, when you create or run a container using `docker create` or `docker run`, the container doesn't expose any of its ports to the outside world.
-To make a port available to services outside of Docker, or to Docker containers running on a different network, use the `--publish` or `-p` flag.
+Use the `--publish` or `-p` flag to make a port available to services outside of Docker.
 This creates a firewall rule in the host, mapping a container port to a port on the Docker host to the outside world.
 Here are some examples: